Table of Contents

 There are often signals that the function is vastly underperforming, starting with HR leader terminations or short tenures.
 While a single executive termination can signal a poor selection decision, cultural misfit, difference of opinion in strategic direction, or a dispute over resourcing, a series of short tenures can point to incumbents' inability to “right the ship” and deliver on the function’s promise.

 - KPIs below expectations or benchmarks offer objective indications of HR performance and contribution.
 As such, ongoing poor performance on recruiting (e.g., staffing-to-budget, time to fill, quality of hire), process efficiency and efficacy (e.g., payroll errors, onboarding delays, performance system unavailability), legal or regulatory cases, or employee turnover and retention rates can provide insights into the effectiveness of the HR function.
-Similarly, the extent to which HR goals and objectives are being met or missed, particularly OKRs, when they cascade downward directly from critical business objectives, are indicators of issues.
+Similarly, the extent to which HR goals and objectives are met or missed, particularly OKRs that cascade directly from critical business objectives, is an indicator of issues.

 - Administrative process-focused staffing, resources, and priorities disproportionately assigned to fulfilling non-strategic requirements can indicate a focus less aligned with business requirements.
-An HR structure and staffing dominated by payroll, benefits, and employee relations staffers focused on execution excellence in the annual performance evaluation, merit pay, benefits enrollment, resolving individual employee issues, and completion of new hire paperwork should draw concerns.
-While these are essential people administration duties, the lack (or low proportion) of business-savvy HRBPs, strategy-aligned leadership and employee development experts, and market-focused total rewards experts can hinder HR’s helping the organization meet emerging and rapidly advancing challenges in labor, industry, and financial markets.
+An HR structure and staffing dominated by payroll, benefits, and employee relations staffers focused on execution excellence in annual performance evaluations, merit pay, benefits enrollment, resolving individual employee issues, and completing new-hire paperwork should raise concerns.
+While these are essential people administration duties, the lack (or low proportion) of business-savvy HRBPs, strategy-aligned leadership and employee development experts, and market-focused total rewards experts can hinder HR from helping the organization meet emerging and rapidly advancing challenges in labor, industry, and financial markets.

-- Lacking a business-aligned and integrated HR strategy should cause concern.
+- Lack of a business-aligned, integrated HR strategy should be a concern.
 Updated plans that flow from and with critical business strategies and operational plans indicate an awareness of the business purpose of HR initiatives and tactics.
 While many HR functions operate without a plan, concerns should arise when the HR executive is not involved in or contributing to the development of the corporate strategy.

-- Leadership and employee complaints or concerns about poor responsiveness, alignment with business priorities, over-reliance on traditional or dated HR solutions, or lacking needed capabilities can indicate fundamental staffing level, deployment, and process design issues.
-When HR leadership lacks credibility and strong relationships with other top business leaders, the HR strategies and direction can be perceived as misaligned and disconnected from operational priorities.
+- Leadership and employee complaints or concerns about poor responsiveness, alignment with business priorities, over-reliance on traditional or dated HR solutions, or a lack of needed capabilities can indicate fundamental staffing level, deployment, and process design issues.
+When HR leadership lacks credibility and strong relationships with other top business leaders, HR strategies and direction can be perceived as misaligned with operational priorities.

-- Underskilled and underperforming staff often reveal poor decision-making about HR talent requirements, hiring against critical skill gaps, and poor people management and development.
-HR turnarounds frequently hinge on or become obvious when concerns about the accuracy or relevance of guidance to managers arise, an inability to bring well-founded or proven solutions to recurring talent issues, or legal regulatory cases frequently occur and are lost.
+- Underskilled and underperforming staff often reveal poor decision-making regarding HR talent requirements, hiring to address critical skill gaps, and poor people management and development.
+HR turnarounds frequently hinge on or become obvious when concerns about the accuracy or relevance of guidance to managers arise, an inability to bring well-founded or proven solutions to recurring talent issues, or legal or regulatory cases are frequently lost.

 Action steps to successfully drive an HR turnaround